Set macro speed (autodelay)

 Autodelay is applied to:

-lef, rig, dou, mou (/4), key, outp, str.setsel, run, act, clo, min, max, res, siz, mov, ont, hid, men, but, web.
-It is also applied to some user-defined functions, including ArrangeWindows, RestoreMultiWinPos, MouseWheel, MouseButtonX, Acc.Mouse, Htm.Mouse, Htm.ClickAsync.
+lef, rig, mid, dou, mou (/4), key, paste/outp, str.setsel, run, act, clo, min, max, res, siz, mov, hid, men, but, web, wait WT, MouseWheel, MouseButtonX, ArrangeWindows, RestoreMultiWinPos, CloseWindowsOf, Acc.Mouse, Acc.CbSelect, Htm.Mouse, Htm.ClickAsync, WindowText.Mouse.

 spe changes autodelay only for current function or macro, not for functions that it calls.
-If an user defined function wants to use caller's speed, insert this at the beginning of the function: spe -1 .
+If a user defined function wants to use caller's speed, insert this at the beginning of the function: spe -1 .

 Examples